Welcome to my studio!

 Since 2015, I have been teaching private students, sectionals, and group lessons from ages 6 to 75!
 I teach everything from first flute lessons to lessons with college students and advanced musicians.
 Teaching is one of my greatest passions and I would love to work with you, wherever you are in your experience.

-Private lessons are available in 30, 45, or 60-minute blocks for all ages and ability levels.
-I teach in my home studio and virtually (which means I can teach all over the country!).
+Flute lessons are available in 60, 45, or 30-minute blocks.
+I teach in my home studio and online (which means I can teach all over the country!).
 Lessons are tailored for each student to align with your goals.